Rashmeet09/myWebPage/content/authors/admin/_index.md

 bio: My research focuses on key Artificial Intelligence principles to help build efficient systems that can reason about, plan, and act under uncertainty.

 interests:
-- Artificial Intelligence
-- Autonomous Sequential Decision-making
-- Transfer and Generalization in Planning and Reinforcement Learning
+- Learning Abstractions for Transfer and Generalization in Reinforcement Learning (RL)
-- Synthesis and analysis of abstractions
+# - Synthesis and analysis of abstractions
-- Probabilistic Reasoning
+# - Probabilistic Reasoning
+- Long‐horizon Planning under Uncertainty
+- Autonomous Sequential Decision‐making
+- Robotics

 education:
   courses: